ibm-cloud-docs/logs-router/target-default-locations-reset.md

 # Reseting the permitted target regions in the account
 {: #target-default-locations-reset}

-To reset the {{site.data.keyword.logs_router_full_notm}} account's permitted target regions, you must delete the permitted target regions from the account configuration.
+To reset the {{site.data.keyword.logs_routing_full_notm}} account's permitted target regions, you must delete the permitted target regions from the account configuration.
 {: shortdesc}